NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Eternal Wings (Sylph).md

 **Prerequisites** Wings of Air
 * * *
 Your wings are now a permanent part of your body.
-You gain the effects of [[Feats/Wings Of Air|Wings Of Air]] at all times rather than just once per day for 10 minutes.
+You gain the effects of [[Wings Of Air|Wings Of Air]] at all times rather than just once per day for 10 minutes.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*